Skip to content

 #What Are the Fastest Fixes for BioShock 2 Crashes?

-Start with these simple solutions.
-In our testing, Method 1 (Run as Administrator) and Method 2 (Disable Overlay) fixed crashes for most configurations:
+Start with the official-tool fixes first.
+In our testing, Method 1 (Run as Administrator) and Method 2 (Disable Overlay) alone resolved crashes on most configurations, with no mods or INI hacks needed:

 Check for Updates